University of Michigan doctor selected as next dean for Carle Illinois College of Medicine

-CHAMPAIGN — The next doctor chosen to lead the Carle Illinois College of Medicine will make the move from Ann Arbor this May.
+CHAMPAIGN — The next person chosen to lead the Carle Illinois College of Medicine will make the move from Ann Arbor, Mich., this May.

-After working at the University of Michigan for nearly 10 years, Dr. Mark S. Cohen will begin his role as dean of the Carle college and senior vice president and chief academic officer for Carle’s health system starting May 16, pending UI trustees' approval.
+After working at the University of Michigan for nearly 10 years, Dr. Mark S. Cohen will begin his role as dean of the University of Illinois medical school and senior vice president and chief academic officer for Carle’s health system starting May 16, pending UI trustees' approval.

 But don’t worry.
 He’ll be leaving old allegiances behind.